stabilityprotocol/docs/docs/developers/bsr.md

 The DeFi contract’s developer (who is the owner of the contract) calls `claimReward(dappContractAddress, XYZAddress)` from his EOA.
 The precompile verifies the contract’s `owner()` is this EOA, and that the contract is whitelisted.

-4 XYZ is then transfered from the vault to the EOA (owner) and clears the record, emitting `RewardClaimed(dappContractAddress, developerEOA, XYZAddress)`.
+4 XYZ is then transferred from the vault to the EOA (owner) and clears the record, emitting `RewardClaimed(dappContractAddress, developerEOA, XYZAddress)`.
 Both parties have now received their shares.
+This provides long-term alignment between developers and validators, encouraging dApp quality and validator participation.

 Throughout this process, the integrity is maintained by STABILITY, and the interactions are exposed in a familiar format to anyone monitoring or interacting via Ethereum-like tools.